Tracy Mroz, PhD, OTR/L, FAOTA

 Hear my name

 Tracy Mroz is an occupational therapist and associate professor in the Department Rehabilitation Medicine.
 She is a health services researcher whose research agenda focuses on the impact of policy and delivery systems on access to and quality of post-acute care and subsequent outcomes for patients.
+She co-directs the Advancing Health Services & Policy In Rehabilitation (ASPIRe) Lab and serves as an investigator for the WWAMI Rural Health Research Center and the UW Center for Health Workforce Studies.
 Dr. Mroz has clinical experience with adults and older adults with physical disabilities across the healthcare continuum, including acute, post-acute, and community-based care.

 Education and Training